 - 1.1 At all meets (diving, trials, divisional finals and Open) team members who are not participants are expected to pay an admission fee in order to be a spectator.
 Swimmers, who have competed in the trials of a division, are considered members of the team for all subsequent competition, i.e. finals and Open.
 Those competitors will be admitted free of charge. - 1.2 Schools will be fined \$50 for each signed diving proof sheet not received on time at CIAC by fax (203) 250-1345 or emailed to results@casciac.org.
 Under no circumstances will divers be allowed to dive until the proof sheets are provided to officials. - 1.3 In diving the twenty-four (24) top divers will automatically qualify for the State Open Championship Meet.
 If any divers in the top three (3) of each divisional championship are not already included in the top twenty-four (24) divers, they will be added to the twenty-four (24) top divers. - 1.4 Coaches may submit four (4) swimmers with times for each event including times that do not make the automatic qualifying times.
 Swimmers will be added after the automatic qualifiers until the 36th time is reached.
 The top 36 times in each swimming event will qualify to swim at trials including any ties for 36th place. - 1.5 The championships are considered one (1) meet from the trials through the Open meet.
 A declared false start may be taken at the trials AND THE FINALS. - 1.6 Schools may enter relays with a seed time but without swimmers' names.
-Relay cards, listing the full names of the four swimmers designated to swim in the relay must be turned into the meet director, at the designated time, prior to the event. - 1.7 There will be two alternates for the qualifying meets, the divisional championships and the Open championships. - 1.8 INDIVIDUALS WISHING TO RECORD A DIVER IN A CIAC DIVING CHAMPIONSHIP MUST GAIN PERMISSION FROM HIS/HER RESPECTIVE ATHLETICS DIRECTOR.
+Relay cards, listing the full names of the four swimmers designated to swim in the relay must be turned into the meet director, at the designated time, prior to the event. - 1.7 There will be two alternates for the qualifying meets, the divisional championships and the Open championships. - 1.8 At CIAC state meets, coaches and spectators will be prohibited from being in the area directly behind the starting blocks without approval from the officials. - 1.9 INDIVIDUALS WISHING TO RECORD A DIVER IN A CIAC DIVING CHAMPIONSHIP MUST GAIN PERMISSION FROM HIS/HER RESPECTIVE ATHLETICS DIRECTOR.
 IF THAT ATHLETIC DIRECTOR GRANTS PERMISSION, THEN THE ATHLETIC DIRECTOR WILL CONTACT THE SITE DIRECTOR OF THE MEET FOR FINAL PERMISSION.